 Lately, I’ve been feeling hampered by keeping my journal on paper.
 My handwriting is terrible unless I write very slowly and deliberately.
-I worry that personal journaling suffers from slow, deliberate writing.
+I worry that personal journaling suffers from too-slow, overly-deliberate writing.
 I spend too much time deciding between and playing with various writing instruments.
 I love my fountain pens, but I’m left-handed, and fountain pens are not ideal.
 The ink and paper must be just right, and that’s hard to arrange.

 Eleven years ago I started using Day One, a journaling app for macOS and iOS.
 Day One is a fantastic app, dedicated to journaling.
 I’ve used it intermittently ever since.
+I’m now using it all the time.

 What this has meant is that I’ve been keeping a journal in both paper and digital formats.
 This doesn’t make sense.